dimitriwalters/github-lang-stats/README.md

 # github-lang-stats

-A website to retrieve the programming languages a user has used.
+A website to retrieve the programming languages a GitHub user has used.
 Calculated using the most popular programming language in each of their repository.